-Turkish rhubarb root is a critical part of the essiac tea formula.
+Turkish rhubarb root (Rheum palmatum) is a critical part of the essiac tea formula.
 It's part of the rhubarb family.
 Rhubarb is a common food amongst many cultures.
 The turkish root, however, contains special medicinal properties.
 It helps stimulate activity in the various body systems, thus relieving stagnation and toxic build-up.
 By removing toxic build-up in the body, the organs are then free to do the job they were designed to do - keep the body clean, pure and healthy.

 The plants must be at least six years old before the roots are harvested.
 Rene Caisse began her work for essiac tea using the domestic root, later discovering that the imported variety was more potent and less bitter.
 However most of the herb imported today is irradiated, so that native rhubarb is once again the rhubarb of choice for eight herb essiac.
 All of the herbs we use to make our essiac are non-irradiated and free of chemicals.